ibm-cloud-docs/discovery/sdu.md

 Field | Definition
 ------ | ------
-table body | Any non-deader cell containing information column header | The heading cell (if present) for each column in the table multi-column header | Any heading cell that spans more than one column subsection title | The column header for the column of row headings (if present) row header | The row label (if present) for each row in the table multi-row header | Any row lable that spans more than one row
+table body | Any non-header cell containing information column header | The heading cell (if present) for each column in the table multi-column header | Any heading cell that spans more than one column subsection title | The column header for the column of row headings (if present) row header | The row label (if present) for each row in the table multi-row header | Any row label that spans more than one row

 ## Best practices for labeling documents and tables
 {: #bestpractices}